woliveiras/.github/README.md

 Simple template for starting projects with GitHub Actions, funding, issue and pull request template and Dependabot.

+> Don't forget to write a awesome README for your project.

 ## How to use this template

 Click in **use this template** on GitHub interface.